Azure Functions Rest API Example C#

 • Organization Name: Provide your Organization name.

-Now it’s deployed successfully, You can see below the HelloAPI that you have created.
+Now, it’s deployed successfully.
+You can see below the HelloAPI that you have created.

 Navigate to your API

-Navigate to your API in Azure Portal
+Import and publish the API in the Azure Portal

 How To Import And Publish The API In Azure Portal